PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

         |`text`|`string`|Text content. |
         |`score`|`number`|Text recognition score. |

-        Each element in `tables` is an `object` with the following attributes:
+        Each element in `tables` is an `object` with the following properties:

         | Name | Type | Description |
         |-|-|-|